 Mental Health Issues

 Windward Life Care’s professional staff is well equipped to help clients cope with longstanding mental health concerns, the emotional challenges related to chronic illness or disability, as well as substance abuse and dependence.
 Our Care Managers foster independence whenever possible, while providing the supports necessary to enhance clients’ quality of life.
-We collaborate with other care providers who are part of our clients’ teams, including family members, psychotherapists, physicians, sobriety coaches, and other supports.
+With our client’s consent, we collaborate with others who are part of our clients’ teams, including family members, psychotherapists, physicians, sobriety coaches, and other supports.
 Working under the supervision of the Aging Life Care Manager, our Life Skills Trainer can help clients manage their day-to-day affairs; pursue fulfilling activities both inside and outside the home; and achieve health, mental health and/or sobriety goals.

 Our Aging Life Care Managers have expertise in assisting clients with congestive heart failure, atrial fibrillation, and other chronic cardiac conditions.
 They can help clients maintain their specialized diets, keep scheduled physician and lab appointments, and take their medications as prescribed.
 Reducing hospital readmission and increasing quality of life are our goals.